Estradiol: Measurement

 In women, serum estradiol is measured in a clinical laboratory and reflects primarily the activity of the ovaries.
 The Estradiol blood test measures the amount of estradiol in the blood.
 It is used to check the function of the ovaries, placenta, adrenal glands.
 This can detect baseline estrogen in women with amenorrhea or menstrual dysfunction, and to detect the state of hypoestrogenicity and menopause.
 Furthermore, estrogen monitoring during fertility therapy assesses follicular growth and is useful in monitoring the treatment.
 Estrogen-producing tumors will demonstrate persistent high levels of estradiol and other estrogens.
 In precocious puberty, estradiol levels are inappropriately increased.

 Ranges

 Individual laboratory results should always be interpreted using the ranges provided by the laboratory that performed the test.

 In the normal menstrual cycle, estradiol levels measure typically <50 pg/mL at menstruation, rise with follicular development (peak: 200 pg/mL), drop briefly at ovulation, and rise again during the luteal phase for a second peak.
 At the end of the luteal phase, estradiol levels drop to their menstrual levels unless there is a pregnancy.

 During pregnancy, estrogen levels, including estradiol, rise steadily toward term.
 The source of these estrogens is the placenta, which aromatizes prohormones produced in the fetal adrenal gland.

 Medical use

-Estradiol is used as a medication, primarily in hormone therapy for menopausal symptoms as well as feminizing hormone therapy for trans individuals.
+Estradiol is used as a medication, primarily in hormone therapy for menopausal symptoms as well as feminizing hormone therapy for transgender individuals.